September always brings a sense of ‘returning to routine’ as we leave the summer holidays behind and start looking ahead to autumn and winter.

 Make sure your car is in top shape

-If you headed out on a staycation adventure over the summer, enjoyed some day trips with the kids, or simply took the opportunity to visit friends and family across the country, then you probably added a hefty number of miles onto your odometer.
-Wracking up the miles can put various pressures on your car and so it’s essential to stay on top of maintenance and ensure that your vehicle is in a good condition.
+If you set off on a getaway adventure over the summer, enjoyed some day trips with the kids, or simply took the opportunity to visit friends and family across the country, then you probably added a hefty number of miles onto your odometer.
+Wracking up the miles can put various pressures on your car and so it’s essential to stay on top of maintenance and ensure that your vehicle is in good condition.

 Or if there’s a particular part of your car that you’ve got some concerns about, then have a look at our free checks.
 From tyres and brakes to batteries and suspension, our experts will be happy to provide a second opinion and keep you moving for less.